BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 > the `promise` can be used to determine whether this information
 > exists or not, and the LSP can cut the added information in this
 > `promise` from the cryptographic commitment.
+>
+> It is possible that in the future this spec adds additional backward
+> compatible fields to the `opening_fee_params` object.
+Clients may therefore
+> also choose to ignore unrecognized fields in order to allow for backward
+> compatible upgrade paths.
+Since the LSP can commit to any random data in the
+> promise that the client may not be able to read, there is no real harm in
+> ignoring additional fields.
+The client has an incentive to understand the
+> newly added fields, because they might give a discount.

 The client now takes the `opening_fee_params` and the expected `payment_size_msat`, to compute the `opening_fee`, and determine if the